AshrafHabromman/Doctor-Who-Database/README.md

 # Doctor Who Database

-This repo is a training on creating Databases and practice on SQL statements
+This repo is training on creating Databases and practice on SQL statements

 ### This Repo have 7 branches which are: